khadija-mahdi/Philosophers/README.md

 - ***What is the deferent between mutex and semaphore***

-    *Mutexes and Semaphores are both synchronization mechanisms used in concurrent programming to control access to shared resources.
-However, they differ in several ways:*
+    Mutexes and Semaphores are both synchronization mechanisms used in concurrent programming to control access to shared resources.
+However, they differ in several ways:

-    - *A mutex is a binary semaphore, meaning it has only two states: locked and unlocked.
-A semaphore, on the other hand, can have multiple values.*
+    - A mutex is a binary semaphore, meaning it has only two states: locked and unlocked.
+A semaphore, on the other hand, can have multiple values.
-    - *A mutex is used to protect a single resource that can be accessed by only one thread at a time.
-A semaphore can protect multiple resources or a shared resource that can be accessed by multiple threads at the same time.*
+    - A mutex is used to protect a single resource that can be accessed by only one thread at a time.
+A semaphore can protect multiple resources or a shared resource that can be accessed by multiple threads at the same time.
-    - *A mutex is used to enforce mutual exclusion, meaning that only one thread can access the protected resource at a time.
-A semaphore can be used for various synchronization purposes, including signaling, counting, and mutual exclusion.*
+    - A mutex is used to enforce mutual exclusion, meaning that only one thread can access the protected resource at a time.
+A semaphore can be used for various synchronization purposes, including signaling, counting, and mutual exclusion.
-    - *A mutex can be unlocked only by the thread that locked it.
-A semaphore can be unlocked by any thread that holds a lock on it.*
+    - A mutex can be unlocked only by the thread that locked it.
+A semaphore can be unlocked by any thread that holds a lock on it.
-    - *Mutexes are generally faster and simpler to implement than semaphores because they have only two states and are used for a specific purpose.
-Semaphores are more versatile but can be more complex to use correctly.*
+    - Mutexes are generally faster and simpler to implement than semaphores because they have only two states and are used for a specific purpose.
+Semaphores are more versatile but can be more complex to use correctly.

-    *Overall, mutexes are a good choice when you need to protect a single resource that can be accessed by only one thread at a time, while semaphores are more appropriate for situations where you need to coordinate access to multiple resources or manage concurrent access to a shared resource.*
+    Overall, mutexes are a good choice when you need to protect a single resource that can be accessed by only one thread at a time, while semaphores are more appropriate for situations where you need to coordinate access to multiple resources or manage concurrent access to a shared resource.

 - ***POSIX Semaphores***

     POSIX Semaphores are a synchronization primitive used in concurrent programming to control access to shared resources.
 They are similar to mutexes, but are more versatile because they can have multiple values.

-    To use POSIX Semaphores in a C program, you need to include the library  $**<semaphore.h>**$  and link the program with **$-lrt$**.
+    To use POSIX Semaphores in a C program, you need to include the library  **$semaphore.h$**  and link the program with **$-lrt$**.

     The basic functions for working with semaphores are: